sts10/wla/readme.markdown

       --debug
           Print some debug information
   -g, --ignore-after <IGNORE_AFTER_DELIMITER>
           Ignore characters after the first instance of the specified delimiter until the end of line, treating anything before the delimiter as a word.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
-Helpful for ignoring metadata like word frequencies.
-Works with attribute analysis and most word removal options, but not with word modifications (like to lowercase).
-May not be used together with -d, -D or -G options
+Helpful for ignoring metadata like word frequencies or dice numbers
   -G, --ignore-before <IGNORE_BEFORE_DELIMITER>
           Ignore characters before and including the first instance of the specified delimiter, treating anything after the delimiter as a word.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
-Helpful for ignoring metadata like word frequencies.
-Works with attribute analysis and most word removal options, but not with word modifications (like to lowercase).
-May not be used together with -d, -D or -g options
+Helpful for ignoring metadata like word frequencies or dice numbers
   -j, --json
           Print list information in JSON format
   -s, --samples
-          Print a handful of pseudorandomly selected words from the created list to the terminal.
-Should NOT be used as secure passphrases
+          Print a handful of pseudorandomly selected words from the list to the terminal.
+Should NOT be used as actual passphrases
   -h, --help
           Print help
   -V, --version